 We’ve climbed a number of different routes up Mt Coramba, but this time our aim was a gold mine, rather than peakbagging.

 The trail up Hopes Road exposes many tell-tale pieces of white quartz.
 The gold-bearing lode at Coramba King Mine is a lenticular quartz vein up to 2m thick.
 Just beyond a gully, we spy the dark entrance to a mining tunnel next to the road.
 Gold was found here around 1894, with Mr A Cadell the principle owner and investor at Coramba King.
 A road was built, cut into the hillside, to take the quartz in wagons to the stamper for crushing, about 1 mile away.
 Did this road become Hopes Road or Tiger Fire Trail?
-Coramba King only lasted a few years, although some miners tried again in the 1930s.
+Coramba gold mining only lasted a few years, with production peaking in 1897 when the nearby Beacon mines produced 227kg gold (more than $3m in value).
+Some miners tried again during the depression years of the 1930s.

 Choose carefully which way round you do this loop, clockwise or anti-clockwise.
 If you like a good cardio workout, you may prefer to race up Cyclone Trail.
 If leg strength is your thing and you love a quad workout, then go down the steep Cyclone Trail.
 Look at our elevation profile – we got our Hopes up then tore down Cyclone.

 You could, of course, just drive your 4WD to the mine, but you can’t drive the loop road as there are a few trees down.
 And you don’t want to miss out on the lovely rocky forest with its massive trees high up on Hopes Road.